STA 385 : INTERACTIVE ENVIRONMENTS AND DIGITAL FABRICATION

 COURSE REQUIREMENTS:

-Students must complete a series of invidual projects, labs and a final project as well as actively participate in class critique to successfully complete this course.
+Students must complete a series of workshops and 4 individual projects, as well as actively participate in class critique to successfully complete this course.

 The course is divided into three primary components: